ARCHER2-HPC/archer2-fortran-intro/section6.01/README.md

 ### Exercise

-In section4.03, we wrote a module to produce a `.pnm` image file.
+In section 4.03, we wrote a module to produce a `.pnm` image file.
 The accompanying module `pbm_image.f90` provides two implementations of such a routine: one for a logical array, and another for an integer array.